Skip to content

 RISK: Predict how management would most likely respond to your question, in their style.
 Then identify the part of their response that would itself be evasive.

 VERDICT: State your question in one paragraph.
-Then state, in one sentence, what their answer would need to contain for you to leave the position alone — and what would make you trim.
+Then state, in one sentence, what their answer would need to contain for you to leave the holding alone, and what would make you sell some.

 Where these prompts fall short

 Pasted text is the limit.
-The model can only assess what you give it; if the commentary section runs long and you copy the highlights, you have already done the sceptical sort — and I have caught myself doing exactly that.
-Tone classifiers on financial language are unreliable — “we are taking a conservative approach” reads as bearish to a generic NLP model but is often a positive capital-allocation signal in context.
-None of these prompts predict the next print or the share-price reaction; they read what is in front of you.
-And the model is bad at distinguishing rehearsed restraint from real reticence — a CEO who is naturally careful with language will look hedged on Prompt 2 even when the business is performing well.
+The model can only assess what you give it.
+If the commentary section runs long and you copy the highlights, you have already done the sceptical sort, and I have caught myself doing exactly that.
+Tools that score the tone of financial language are unreliable.
+“We are taking a conservative approach” reads as bad news to a generic AI model but is often a sign of sensible spending in context.
+None of these prompts predict the next earnings release or the share-price reaction; they read what is in front of you.
+And the model is bad at distinguishing rehearsed restraint from real reticence.
+A CEO who is naturally careful with language will look hedged on Prompt 2 even when the business is performing well.

 What I run on results morning

-Numbers first — Perplexity does the fastest live retrieval, Claude reads the deck more carefully (see the tools comparison for the per-task breakdown).
+Numbers first.
+Perplexity does the fastest live retrieval, Claude reads the deck more carefully (see the tools comparison for the per-task breakdown).
 Then Prompt 1, before reading what management said, while my expectations are still my own.
 Prompts 2 and 3 on the prepared remarks once the commentary is open.
-Prompt 4 if I have the prior transcript handy — for META, BMNR, and Apple I always do.
-Prompt 5 last, before deciding whether to act — which feeds into the five questions I ask AI before any trade.
+Prompt 4 if I have the prior transcript handy, for META, BMNR, and Apple I always do.
+Prompt 5 last, before deciding whether to act, which feeds into the five questions I ask AI before any trade.
+The three red-flag patterns that recur across calls are the companion check: one prompt, cross-call language tells rather than per-call analysis, run on the same pasted remarks.
+Most of this runs without paying anyone.
+The free-tools audit maps what each tool gives you before the paywall appears.

 The whole sequence takes about 20 minutes if the prior transcript is open in another tab.
-The point isn’t speed.
+Twenty minutes is not fast, and speed was never the point.
 The point is that the numbers tell you what happened and the language tells you what they think happens next.
-The Field Guide has the underlying method these prompts apply.
+The Prompt Stack has the underlying method these prompts apply.

-Five prompts structured around specific tells — omissions, performative confidence, gap to consensus, language shift, the unasked question.
+What worked: Five prompts structured around specific tells: omissions, performative confidence, gap to consensus, language shift, the unasked question.
 Each is copy-paste ready and each runs against pasted text, not invented numbers.

-Medium-high — these are the prompts I run on real prints I have positions in.
-They have caught omissions and shifts I would have missed reading the transcript once.
+Bottom line: These are the prompts I run on real earnings releases I hold positions into, and they have caught omissions and shifts I would have missed reading the transcript once.

 Ben Dixon